 showing growth?
 And how successfully are schools reducing the achievement gap between high-needs and non-high-needs students?

 The Strive HI Performance System was designed to account for all these factors in student success.
-To implement it, the state took advantage of the U.S. Department of Education's opportunity to apply for a waiver from certain requirements of the federal No Child Left Behind Act (NCLB).
+To implement it, the state took advantage of the U.S. Department of Education's (USDOE) opportunity to apply for a waiver from certain requirements of the federal No Child Left Behind Act (NCLB).
 Hawaii's waiver was